X Close

 Nineteen Eighty Four was a novel written by George Orwell, published in 1949.
 This story predicts a future time (1984) when the worlds population is controlled by totalitarian rule.
 In 1981, American Cable Television based in New York City launched MTV.
 The influence of MTV dominated the pop music industry and by 1984 the majority of the music industry was under international corporate control.
 The global village was born.
 The 80s gave way to economic greed, corporate globalisation and consumerism.
 A new generation of corporatised music was emerging and MTV represented a transition that Image, not sound, was to be the dominate medium of the future.

 Live musical productions today are mostly spectacle events.
 Along with Coca-cola, Fender, Gibson, Marshall, JBL, are now international corporate brands.
 The younger generations are mesmerised by brand image and easilly mumanipulated by marketing.
-Brand image is now marketed as having magical powers that transend the laws of physics; all that is required is to believe.
+Brand image is now marketed as having magical powers that transend the laws of physics, all that is required is to believe.
 Sound is no longer the product of science and technology, sound is now the product of corporate brand image.

 The majority of musicians performing in live concerts, including classical musicians, take little to zero interest in how they are heard be the audience, this they believe should be managed by others.
 However, they are often obsessed about hearing themselves through their on-stage monitoring (fold-back).
 Everything has gone full circle.
 Small valve guitar amps of the 1950s are now the norm.
 Everything is miked through the corporate brand PA and forced to sound how the corporate brand sounds.
 The audience only hear the PA.
 The PA, as the 'corporation' acts as a barrier between the performance and the audience.